techcodedu/mediaqueryexercises/README.md

 }
 ```

-**Explanation**: This basic styling ensures a consistent appearance for the cards.
-The `box-sizing` rule makes it simpler to size elements, as it incorporates padding and border into the element's total width and height.
+**Explanation**: This primary styling ensures the cards have a consistent look.
+The `box-sizing` rule simplifies element sizing by integrating padding and border into the total width and height.

 #### 3. **Flexbox for Card Container**:
-Append the following CSS:
+Add this CSS:

 ```css
 .card-container {